A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection

-The remainder of this paper is organized as follows: Section \ref{sec:background} presents the background information.
-Section \ref{sec:methodology} outlines the research questions and the process of dataset construction, while the study results are provided in Section \ref{sec:results}.
-Section \ref{sec:discussion} discusses the insights for practitioners.
-Potential threats to validity are addressed in Section \ref{sec:threats}, with related work reviewed in Section \ref{sec:related work}.
-Finally, Section \ref{sec:conclusions} concludes the paper and suggests future directions for research.
+The remainder of this paper is organized as follows: Section \ref{sec:background} introduces the background and motivation.
+Section \ref{sec:dataset construction} details the dataset construction process, while Section \ref{sec:experiment setup} outlines the research questions and experimental setup.
+The study results are presented in Section \ref{sec:results}, followed by a discussion in Section \ref{sec:discussion}.
+Threats to validity are addressed in Section \ref{sec:threats}, with the related work reviewed in Section \ref{sec:related work}.
+Finally, Section \ref{sec:conclusions} concludes the paper.